gaia-unlimited/community-workshop1/docs/content/venue.md

 ---

 The workshop will be held at the Haus der Astronomie (HdA) at [MPIA](http://www.mpia.de/en/) in Heidelberg.
-HdA is the Center for Astronomy Education and Outreach in Heidelberg; more information about the center and its facilities and resources [here]http://www.haus-der-astronomie.de/).
+HdA is the Center for Astronomy Education and Outreach in Heidelberg; more information about the center and its facilities and resources [here](http://www.haus-der-astronomie.de/).

 ## Accessibility

-HdA itself is disabled accessible, and dedicated parking spaces are available.
-Unfortunately, the bus for the workshop may not be disabled accessible, although there are taxi services in Heidelberg that are.
+HdA itself is accessible to persons with disabilities, and dedicated parking spaces are available.
+Unfortunately, the bus for the workshop may not be accessible to persons with disabilties, although there are taxi services in Heidelberg that are.

 Note that mobile phone connectivity at/around the HdA is at best poor, but usually non-existent.
 Don't hesitate to contact us in advance if you need any assistance.

 <img src="static/img/hda.jpeg" alt="venue" width=360px style="float: right;">